jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 #### Accessible input names

-Don't rely solely on placeholder attributes for input controls that require people to enter text/numbers etc. These can often fail colour contrast requirements, have patch support for assistive technology, and aren't translated if internationalisation is required.
+Don't rely solely on placeholder attributes for input controls that require people to enter text/numbers etc. These can often fail colour contrast requirements, have patchy support for assistive technology, and aren't translated if internationalisation is required.

 One solution could be to add an `aria-label` to the control, this would provide an accessible name, however, even better would be to include an associated visual label for the control.
 This has benefits for many user groups.